lelandbatey/configDebDev/helpFiles.md

     urxvt*font:xft:{your font name goes here}:size={the size of the font goes here},xft:{fall-back font #1 goes here}

 > So, thats the most basic part of fonts in urxvt specified via Xresources.

+#### Fixing ~/.ssh/ Permissions in Cygwin

+In Cygwin on Windows I found that I could not set the permissions of my `~/.ssh/ folder` to be 0600, as is required for ssh to allow you to use keys.
+The symptom I had was that I no matter what I did, it always modfied the owner **and** the group permissions for a file and folder.
+So if I entered `chmod 0600 id_rsa` it would instead set the permissions of `id_rsa` to 0660 instead of 0600 (this is bad because it gives the owner of the file **and** anyone in the same group as the owner read access to this key file.
+Which means anyone who's in the same group as the owner could use it to log into a remote system).

+After much Googling, I found that the problem was the setting of a `None` group as the group for all files in Cygwin.
+For whatever reason, since all files where part of the `None` group their owner and group permissions where linked.
+The fix was to assign a group to the files.
+I did it like so:

+    chgrp Users *

+This added all the files in the current folder to the user-group called "`Users`".
+From there, I was able to set the permissions normally.